magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 Fastly also provides a series of [geolocation-related VCL features](https://docs.fastly.com/guides/vcl/geolocation-related-vcl-features){:target="\_blank"} for customized geolocation coding.

 ## Configure DNS for Fastly {#fastly-dns}
-These steps you complete when going live.
+You must complete these steps when you go live.

-After you've checked with your registrar about where to change your DNS settings, add a CNAME record for your website that points to the Fastly service: `prod.magentocloud.map.fastly.net`.
-If you use multiple host names for your site, you must add a CNAME record for each of them.
+After checking with your registrar about where to change your DNS settings, add a CNAME record for your website that points to the Fastly service: `prod.magentocloud.map.fastly.net`.
+If you use multiple host names for your site, you must add a CNAME record for each one.

 <div class="bs-callout bs-callout-info" id="info">
-<p>This will not work for an <a href="https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp" target="_blank">apex domain</a> (also referred to as a <em>naked</em> domain).
-In that case, you must use a DNS provider that supports forwarding DNS queries.</p>
+<p>This does not work for an <a href="https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp" target="_blank">apex domain</a> (also referred to as a <em>naked</em> domain).
+You must use a DNS provider that supports forwarding DNS queries to use an apex domain.</p>
 </div>

-The following is a possible list of DNS providers strictly for your information.
-Use a DNS provider you prefer.
+The following list contains examples of DNS providers for informational purposes.
+Use your preferred DNS provider.

 *	CNAME with ALIAS record from [Dyn](http://dyn.com){:target="_blank"}
 *	ANAME record on [DNS Made Easy](http://www.dnsmadeeasy.com){:target="_blank"}